See how inBeat works

 Why’s that and what are the takeaways of this contest?

 Not only does this show to their target audience that they want to see their images, but they also want to make sure you do it in the right way so you match their brand.
 This guidance and clear terms, excite the audience about creating content and partaking in this contest.

 Who wouldn’t want to be a little start of a big brand?
 Offering recognition to their intended audience increases brand loyalty.
 Not only that, but it's also a case of an ego boost.
 And this occurs when a brand posts a photo of a regular person on their website that millions of people can access.
+Moreover, creating quizzes for social media and giving gifts to some followers as a result of these quizzes will both help you establish a friendlier bond with the followers and collect data about them.
 So it’s really a win-win situation.

 First, they received thousands of images that met the guidelines of their brand book.
 They could have used the images on their site, on their social media and even in paid campaigns.